kokobabe99/simd_integration/README.md

 ![214](/docs/214.png)

-- how about 1003 (to testify Boundary-check) ?
+- how about 1003 (to test Boundary-check) ?

 ```
 //for n